-2. ECB debt certificates shall be issued and held in book-entry form in securities depositories in Member States whose currency is the euro.
+2. ECB debt certificates shall be issued in book-entry form in a securities depository in a Member State whose currency is the euro.
+They shall be held in book-entry form.

-3. The ECB shall not impose any restrictions on the transferability of ECB debt certificates.

-- 4. The ECB may issue ECB debt certificates at: - (a) a discounted issue amount that is below the nominal amount; or - (b) an amount above the nominal amount, which are to be redeemed at maturity at a nominal amount.
+- 3. The ECB shall not impose any restrictions on the transferability of ECB debt certificates. - 4.
+The ECB may issue ECB debt certificates at: - (a) a discounted issue amount that is below the nominal amount; or - (b) an amount above the nominal amount, which are to be redeemed at maturity at a nominal amount.